 As mentioned earlier, during the second half of the1980s, the country has exposed to hard waves of drought that hit a large portion of population's livelihoods.
-Stirred by that event, donors surged a huge amounts of humanitarian assistance to mitigate the consequences of that disaster leading ODA growth rates to jump by 77% in a one year (i.e. from 1984 to 1985).
-However, these increases in ODA reception were not in a complete match with the GDP growth rates.
+Stirred by that event, donors surged a huge amounts of humanitarian assistance leading ODA growth rates to jump by 77% in a one year (i.e. from 1984 to 1985).
+However, these increases in ODA were not in a complete match with the GDP growth rates.
 Specifically, while GDP grew by 4.39% during 1985 -1989, ODA grew at an annual average of only 2.02%.
-Furthermore, the inconsistency between aid flows and GDP growth can be proven by the positive economic growth rates had been achieved in the 1990s, the decade in which ODA inflows have seen declined sharply.
-Specifically, the ODA growth rate shrank by -13.3 % and -2.37% while the GDP grew by 2.83% and 5.98% during 1990-1994 and 1995-1999, respectively.
-It is worth to mention that the high and positive growth rates achieved in Sudan economy during the late of 1999s and early 2000s are attributed mainly to oil exportation, which was the main driver of economic prosperity in the country during such period.
+Furthermore, the inconsistency between aid flows and GDP growth can be proven by the positive economic growth rates had been achieved in the 1990s, the decade in which ODA inflows declined sharply.